The client

 The approach

-The build started with the property’s own knowledge base, structured carefully into Airtable: every restaurant’s hours and dress code, every activity’s pricing and availability windows, every transport option, the full list of room amenities. n8n watched the Line and WhatsApp inboxes.
+The build started with the property’s own knowledge base, structured into Airtable: every restaurant’s hours and dress code, every activity’s pricing and availability windows, every transport option, the full list of room amenities. n8n watched the Line and WhatsApp inboxes.
 An LLM read incoming messages, looked up the answer in the knowledge base, and replied in the resort’s voice, in the guest’s language.

 The result